Late-time ensembles of quantum states in quantum chaotic systems: Introduction

-If the distributions $f(O)$ and $g(O)$ disagree (Fig.~\ref{fig:schematics}), i.e. the initial state is {\it atypical}, then the late-time ensemble is distinguishable from the Haar ensemble at the level of the first moment, and such differences can be detected from subsystem properties or from simple local measurements.
-A main focus of the present work is when the first moment of $f(O)$ and $g(O)$ agree but higher moments do not.
-In this case, the initial state is a midspectrum initial state, but its fluctuations are atypical.
-As we will see, this leads to deviations from pure random states which are nonuniversal and depend on details of $f(O)$.
-We show that atypical states are not rare, even when considering product state initial conditions, and can be easily be found even in the middle of the spectrum of strongly chaotic Hamiltonians.
+If the distributions $f(Q)$ and $g(Q)$ disagree (Fig.~\ref{fig:schematics}), i.e., the initial state is {\it atypical}, then the late-time ensemble is distinguishable from the Haar ensemble at the level of the first moment, and such differences can be detected from subsystem properties or from simple local measurements.
+For example, in systems with charge conservation, the atypicality condition can be diagnosed either directly by measuring the charge distribution at each site, or indirectly by detecting ${\cal O}(1)$ corrections (or fluctuations) to the Page entropy, as we discuss below.
+A main focus of the present work is when the first moment of $f(Q)$ and $g(Q)$ agree but higher moments do not.
+In this case, the initial state is a `midspectrum' initial states, because $\langle \Psi_0 |{\hat Q}|\Psi_0\rangle = {\rm Tr}[Q]$, but higher moments of $\hat Q$ are atypical.
+As we will see, this leads to deviations from pure random states which are nonuniversal and depend on the details of $f(Q)$.
+We show that atypical states are not rare, even when considering product state initial conditions, and can easily be found even in the middle of the spectrum of strongly chaotic Hamiltonians.

-In the limiting case of initial conditions with negligible variance of the symmetry operator, such as states with fixed particle number or energy negligible variance, the late-time ensemble acquires universal behavior described by constrained RMT ensembles.
-In essence, such ensembles are Haar random states constrained to a specific sector of the symmetry operator, i.e., they capture the microcanonical properties of the symmetry operator.
-Such constrained RMT ensembles have lower entropy (and thus more structure) than pure random states.
-As will be shown below, and also shown in Ref.~\cite{2024PRX_quantifyingchaos}, the microcanonical ensemble for quantum chaotic Hamiltonians exhibit a much richer landscape of behaviors as a function of model parameters, and acquire universal behavior in `maximally chaotic' regions of parameter space.
-This is in contrast to late-time ensemble of typical initial states which converge to behavior of the Haar ensemble irrespective of model parameters.
+In the limiting case of initial conditions with negligible variance of the symmetry operator, such as states with fixed particle number or energy eigenstates, the late-time ensemble acquires universal behavior described by constrained random state ensembles.
+In essence, such ensembles are Haar random states constrained to a specific sector of the symmetry operator, capturing its microcanonical properties.
+Such constrained ensembles exhibit lower entanglement entropy than pure random states, with ${\cal O}(1)$ corrections to the entanglement entropy and larger statistical fluctuations compared to those of the Haar ensemble.
+Physically, entanglement entropy below the Page value indicates that eigenstates contain more structure and information than Haar-random states.
+This additional structure was shown to arise the combination of spatial locality and energy conservation, both of which are imprinted on the structure of eigenstates~\cite{Huang2021,2024PRX_quantifyingchaos}.
+This behavior is qualitatively distinct from that of typical initial states, where spatial locality is erased by dynamics at late times, giving rise to Haar-like behavior.